Unité d'habitation: Other buildings and influences

-The apartment building "Polska Akademia Nauk" (20 Wiejska Street, Warsaw, Poland) was inspired by Le Corbusier's principles.
+The apartment building Polska Akademia Nauk (Polish Academy of Sciences) in 20 Wiejska Street in Warsaw, Poland was inspired by Le Corbusier's principles.
 The architect was Jerzy Gieysztor and the building was completed in 1964.
-Among Central European countries, it is unique for its period.
+Among central European countries, it is unique for its period.
 It is an abstract sculptural building that floats over anthropomorphic concrete pillars (pilotis).
 All its apartments are spacious, there is an indoor shopping mall, and the roof terrace has a swimming pool.
 This building was also inspired by the Polish pavilion from the 1937 World Expo in Paris, especially the sandstone wall relief and the entrance roof with round holes.
 Other Polish buildings inspired by the Unité d'Habitation include the Za Żelazną Bramą Housing Estate (Behind the Iron Gate) in Warsaw, and Superjednostka in Katowice, built in the 1970s.